-We are also developing a complementary diagnostics portfolio.
-We currently have three families of diagnostic candidates in our pipeline, developed using our Morphomer platform; each addresses a key therapeutic target: Tau, alpha-synuclein and TDP-43.
+To realize our vision for precision medicine in neurodegenerative disease, we are developing a suite of companion diagnostics designed to be firstin-class or best-in-class, which will enable improved diagnosis of co-pathologies, patient selection and assessment of clinical trial outcomes.
+We currently have three families of diagnostic candidates in our pipeline, developed using our Morphomer platform; each addresses a key therapeutic target: Tau, a-syn and TDP-43.

-The most advanced, PI-2620, our Tau-PET imaging agent, commenced Phase 2 studies in AD in Q3 2019, including proof-of-concept in AD and healthy volunteers, dosimetry, and test/re-test in AD and healthy volunteers.
-We are working with our partner, Life Molecular Imaging, to expand the use of PI-2620 to non-AD Tauopathies such as PSP.
-A recent study published in JAMA Neurology showed that PI-2620 could facilitate earlier and more reliable diagnosis of PSP, where previous Tau tracers and other biomarkers failed.
+The most advanced clinical candidate is PI-2620, our Tau-PET imaging agent.
+We are working with our partner, LMI, to advance PI-2620 as a highly differentiated, best-in-class Tau diagnostic for AD as well as non-AD Tauopathies such as PSP.
+A study published in JAMA Neurology showed that PI-2620 could facilitate earlier and more reliable diagnosis of PSP, where previous Tau tracers and other biomarkers failed.
 Further, results demonstrated PI-2620's excellent characteristics as a diagnostic tool for studying Tau-related diseases following recent publications about its capabilities in early and more advanced AD.

-We are also developing proprietary PET imaging diagnostics for diseases resulting from the misfolding of alpha-synuclein and TDP-43 proteins.
-The alpha-synuclein PET-tracer was recently named as a winner of the Ken Griffin Alpha-synuclein Imaging Competition from The Michael J. Fox Foundation for

-Parkinson's Research, making AC Immune eligible to receive together with its partner \$3.2 million (CHF 3.1 million).
-Our PET tracers for alpha-synuclein and TDP-43, if validated clinically, will be the first in the world to effectively diagnose these proteinopathies, which are highly relevant for multiple neurodegenerative diseases.
+We are also developing proprietary PET imaging diagnostics for diseases resulting from the misfolding of a-syn and TDP-43 proteins.
+No such diagnostics are currently available for these important pathologies and AC Immune has identified promising compounds with high affinity and target specificity, as well as favorable central nervous system (CNS) pharmacokinetic properties.
+In 2020, the a-syn-PET tracer won the Ken Griffin Alpha-synuclein Imaging Competition from The Michael J. Fox Foundation for Parkinson's Research.
+Our novel TDP-43-PET tracer and our antibody-based immuno-assay for biofluid detection of TDP-43 also were awarded highly competitive grants from the EU Joint Programme - Neurodegenerative Disease Research' (JPND) and The Target ALS Foundation, respectively, in 2020.
+Our diagnostics for a-syn and TDP-43, if validated clinically, will be the first in the world to effectively diagnose these proteinopathies, which are highly relevant for multiple neurodegenerative diseases.

-4. Strategically collaborating or selectively partnering for the development and commercialization of product candidates
+4. Continuing to optimize our long-term growth by selectively partnering product candidates for global development and commercialization

-We have a strong track record of establishing value-driving collaboration agreements with leading pharmaceutical companies.
-This strategy allows us to leverage our partners' scientific, development, manufacturing and commercialization expertise and other resources as well as partially monetize our investments, de-risk and accelerate the development of our product candidates.
-To date, we have entered into five collaboration agreements with leading global pharmaceutical companies, summarized in the table below.
+We have a strong track record of establishing value-driving collaboration agreements with leading pharmaceutical companies, including two collaborations with Genentech, one with Janssen and one with Lilly.
+This strategy allows us to leverage our partners' scientific, development, manufacturing and commercialization expertise and other resources while partially monetizing our investments, de-risking and accelerating the development of our product candidates.
+This strategy also enables us to use non-dilutive partnership revenue to bolster our investment into our early-stage proprietary programs and fuel our continued growth.
+We have five current collaboration agreements with leading global pharmaceutical companies, summarized in the table below: